 It is essential that we advocate together for library funding before the state budget is finalized in late March.
 The New York Library Association (NYLA) sets the legislative agenda for all NYS libraries each year in January.
-FLLS provides free transportation to the statewide Library Advocacy Day, and organizes a postcard campaign and a systemwide Snapshot Day in the weeks leading up to it.
+FLLS provides free transportation to the statewide Library Advocacy Day, and organizes a postcard campaign in the weeks leading up to it.